 This interface can handle up to 192kHz audio resolution while delivering organic and spacious sound.
 PLUS, you can also configure it for stereo operation.

-Also, if you’re looking for an interface with emulations from Neve, API, Manley, and Helios, then this powerhouse has what you’re looking for.
+If you’re looking for an interface with emulations from Neve, API, Manley, and Helios, then this powerhouse has what you need.

 - Super easy-to-use